 • This one claims the photo was originally posted on the Twitter page of a Malaysian actress, who was uncooperative with authorities.

-Napizsar.com posts the photo, according to cached records (site is currrently unavailable).
+Napizsar.com posts the photo, according to cached records (site is currently unavailable).

-The user craftnation posts a video on youtube spreading the word about it.
+The user craftnation posts a video on YouTube to spread the word about it.

 • Care2.com publishes the photo in a high-profile article